 Use a password manager

-A password manager generates and stores long, unique and random passwords so you do not have to remember them.
-You use a single password for authentication to the password manager which automatically updates the account log in field.
+A password manager generates and stores long, unique, random passwords so you do not have to remember them.
+You use a single password to authenticate the password manager, automatically updating the account login field.

 Installing a VPN

 Installing a VPN (Virtual Private Network) is one of the best ways to protect yourself from hackers.
-A VPN creates a secure connection over an insecure network such as public Wi-Fi.
-A VPN works by enhancing security and privacy, granting access to censored content and access to content from different countries.
+A VPN creates a secure connection, such as public Wi-Fi, over an insecure network.
+It enhances security and privacy, granting access to censored content from different countries.

 Confirm Links

 Confirm links by checking if the first letters of the link start with https.
-The ‘s’ in https is a confirmation the site is secure.
-You can also copy-paste the link directly to your browser instead of clicking on the link.
+The ‘s’ in HTTPS confirms that the site is secure.
+You can copy-paste the link directly into your browser instead of clicking on it.

 Conclusion